-PROUDLY SERVING ORLANDO CENTRAL FLORIDA Your Primary Source for Professional Healthcare News April 2018 > \$5 Looking at the Pros/Cons of a Cloud Service Provider for Medical Practices By RON FRECHETTE The demand for healthcare practices to adopt cloud computing solutions has become extremely popular, almost to the point of necessity for building a profitable practice and providing optimal patient care.
+PROUDLY SERVING ORLANDO CENTRAL FLORIDA

+Your Primary Source for Professional Healthcare News

+April 2018 > \$5

+Looking at the Pros/Cons of a Cloud Service Provider for Medical Practices

+By RON FRECHETTE

+The demand for healthcare practices to adopt cloud computing solutions has become extremely popular, almost to the point of necessity for building a profitable practice and providing optimal patient care.
 This cloud adoption phenomenon in the healthcare industry will only continue to grow as we journey further into the Digital Age.
-There are many benefits to be gained by transitioning to the cloud.
+There are many benefits to be gained by transitioning to the

+cloud.
 There are also several security and compliance risks to consider.

 Starting with a high-level overview of the benefits and risks of cloud computing, followed by looking at a security and compliance checklist will help determine if cloud service providers are right for your practice.

+CLOUD COMPUTING DEFINED

+HEALTHCARELEADER

+Poinciana Medical Center

+Chris Cosby recently took the helm

+Cosby brings with him more than 14

+of Poinciana Medical Center, a 76-bed facility serving the communities of Osceola

+and Polk counties as part of HCA's North

+years of experience in healthcare management, having previously worked for five

+years as chief operating officer at HCA's

+Florida Division.

-CLOUD COMPUTING DEFINED Cloud computing is a model for enabling on-demand network access to a shared pool of configurable computing resources such as, networks, servers, storage, applications, and services that can be rapidly provisioned and released with minimal management effort or service provider interaction.
+Cloud computing is a model for enabling on-demand network access to a shared pool of configurable computing resources such as, networks, servers, storage, applications, and services that can be rapidly provisioned and released with minimal management effort or service provider interaction.
 ADVANTAGES OF CLOUD-COMPUTING • Cost - the most significant benefit cloud to computing is IT cost savings.
 Healthcare practices can eliminate in-house client server storage and application requirements.
 This also eliminates associated costs such as power, air conditioning and administration. • Accessibility - cloud computing allows healthcare providers access to (CONTINUED ON PAGE 6)

-HEALTH INNOVATORS Gaming for Patient Education What if Prevention is the Cure? ...
+FACS ...
+5 HEALTH INNOVATORS Gaming for Patient Education What if Prevention is the Cure? ...
 3

 HR LADY...
 4

 Video Brochures: Advanced Marketing Technology, Unique Prospects ...
 8

 RADIOLOGY INSIGHTS Colorectal Cancer ...
 22

 MORE CONTENT ONLINE: